 Stop chasing the money and start chasing the passion.

-If you are an intrapreneur in an organization, you have to be passionate about learning the product and about the development of the product.
-This drives an intrapreneur to bring up small business ideas which in turn, becomes popular eventually brings success to the business organization.
 The entrepreneurs of once called startup business companies had small business ideas and worked passionately on product development which initiated the evolution of some of the great products we have today.
-Let’s take a look at Apple as a brand that was developed as a result of passion.
+Let’s take a look at Apple, a brand forged with creativity and passion.

-We all know how great Apple products are from the iPhone, iPad, iPod, and Mac computers.
-They are the trendiest and most expensive gadgets on the market today.
-But do you know that these devices were created as a result of pure entrepreneurial passion?
+We all know how great Apple products are, from the iPhone, iPad, and Macbook computers - they are the trendiest and most expensive electronic devices on the market today.

-The two friends, Steve Jobs and Steve Wozniak were avid tech lovers who spent most of their time trying new things.
+Steve Jobs and Steve Wozniak were avid tech lovers who spent most of their time trying new things.
 For example, they used their tech skills to build blue boxes that were used to make long distance phone calls for free.
 Wozniak built his first computer with a typewriter-like Keyboard and used a regular TV set as a screen.
-This later came to be called the Apple 1.
+This device was later called the Apple 1.
 Steve Jobs was in the same Homebrew Computer Club as Steve Wozniak.
 He saw the Apple 1 and recognized its brilliance and potential.
 This prompted him to sell his VW microbus in order to fund the production of his friend’s device.
 Wozniak sold his one-of-a-kind HP calculator, and together, they founded Apple Computer Inc. on April 1, 1976.